-Located at one of the highest points on the Malibu campus, the Thomas E. Burnett, Jr., Heroes Garden stands as an outdoor chapel, a place of honor, reflection, and especially, remembrance.
-It is meant to be a peaceful place in a turbulent world.
-It will serve many purposes, perhaps some that we do not even envision.
+Located at one of the highest points on the Malibu campus, the Thomas E. Burnett, Jr., Heroes Garden stands as an outdoor chapel, a place of honor, reflection, and, especially, remembrance.
+It is meant to inspire feelings of peace and calm in a turbulent world.

 Deena Burnett Bailey